evantey14/cyslf/README.md

 To assign a specific player, we try placing them on each team and keep track of which arrangement produces the highest score.
 We also try placing them on each team and having that team "trade" a player to another team (again looking for the highest scoring player arrangement).
 Some arrangements are invalid -- for example if a player can't practice on Wednesday, they can't be placed on a team that practices Wednesday.

 More optimal algorithms exist, but this algorithm is one of the most straightforward to understand.
-It also lends itself well to as a "recommended assignment" tool if we ever want to have the library give suggestions one player at a time.
+It also lends itself well to become a "recommended assignment" tool if we ever want to have the library give suggestions one player at a time.

 # Scoring